JazzyPierrot/katas/content/about/index.md

 Hey!
 My name is Pierre Camilleri.

 I grew up in the Limousin, France, but I now live and work in Paris.
-I am a senior data scientist currently looking for a position, striving for a social impact company putting people at the center of his business.
-I am open to changing my career path to find the right company.
+I am a senior data scientist, working at the French cooperative [multi.coop](multi.coop), a digital company commited to the general interest and putting people at the center of his business.

 About my data practice, I love to get my hands dirty to get the most out of data, big or small, and